Articles on: 🏁 Getting started

 For 360˚ videos:

 We support MP4 containers with H.264 or H.265 encoded video.
 For monoscopic video the aspect ratio should be 2:1 equirectangular.
 For stereoscopic we expect a top-bottom orientation (1:1 aspect ratio).
 The size limit per video file is 5GB.
-More information about transcoding can be found here.
+More information about specifications can be found here.

 For flat videos: